pandysudhan/60DaysOfML/README.md

 # 60DaysOfML

 For the last couple of months I have been reading about materials in Machine learning.
-While learning, I realized I was going back to old contents that I have already learnt and understood time and again to revise.
-While, it was good way, I think I will benefit more if I just write what I understood on the day I learn anything on ML so when I revise, I can recall first what I had understood and look for anything I missed.

-Any new topic or old topic that I revise any day for the next 60 days, I will document it in this repo.
+While learning, I found it hard to track my progress and notes in one place.
+So, to be consistent and make my work public, any new topic or old topic that I revise any day for the next 60 days, I will document it in this repo.

 For this project, I am following Deep Learning Specialization Course on Coursera by Andrew Ng.
 Any code related to this project will be under code folder.